 Patrick’s parents, who balanced full-time jobs while raising their family of four boys, never anticipated the mounting costs of having a child with such severe injuries.
 The family’s household income dropped dramatically as Patrick’s hospitalization stretched on and mom had to take unpaid leave from work to support Patrick bedside.
 A social worker at the hospital helped Patrick’s parents apply to Jennifer Ashleigh Children’s Charity.
 JenAsh’s support helped bridge the gap, covering meal expenses, rent, and utilities until Patrick’s mom could return to her job.
 Patrick’s parents were able to focus on caring for their son and supporting their three other children without the added stress of financial uncertainty.

-“I’m so proud of all his success!
+His mom shared her feelings of gratitude and pride: “I’m so proud of all his success!
 He is such a strong, kind-hearted boy.
 I’m so thankful for the team at the Children’s Hospital.”
 She also expressed how our charity had made a crucial difference in their lives: “Jennifer Ashleigh Children’s Charity was there for us when we needed it most.
 There’s not a lot of help out there these days, and it’s so hard when you don’t have the money.
 We were scared, nervous, not knowing if we could pay rent, or what the future held for Patrick.
-We’re so thankful this charity was there to support us.
-Thank you.”
+We’re so thankful this charity

 Are you following us on Social Media?